-Voting by agency members.
-The 1945 California APA permits boting by agency members by mail.
-102 The proposed law adds flexibility by authorizing voting by other means, such as telephonic or other appropriate means.
+Voting by Agency Members.
+The 1945 California APA permits voting by agency members by mail.99 The proposed law adds flexibility by authorizing voting by other means, such as telephonic or other appropriate means.

-Findings and reasons.
-The 1945 California APA requires the decision to contain findings of fact and a determination of issues, together with the penalty if any.
-103 The statute is supplemented by the constitutional requirement that the decision contain whatever necessary sub-findings are need to link the evidence to the ultimate facts.
-104 The proposed law augments this recitation with the requirement that the reasons for the decision be stated as to each of the principal controverted issues.
-This will force the decision maker to articulate the basis of the decision and will provide the parties with a complete agency analysis of the case for purposes of review or otherwise.
+Findings and Basis of Decision.
+The 1945 California APA requires the decision to contain findings of fact and a determination of issues, together with the penalty if any.100 The statute is supplemented by the requirement that the decision contain whatever necessary sub-findings are needed to link the evidence to the ultimate facts.101 The proposed law augments this recitation with the requirement that the factual and legal basis for the decision be stated as to each of the principal controverted issues.
+This will force the decision maker to articulate the rationale of the decision and will provide the parties with a complete agency analysis of the case for purposes of review or otherwise.